jameshosken/itpcamp2017/p5-on-the-phone/readme.md

 Or: How I Learned To Stop Worrying About Android Studio And Love Cordova
 ------

+### To Prepare In Advance:

+#### 1. SDKs

+**Please** read through the [sdk installation guide](sdk-installation) and download & install the SDK for your device before you arrive.
+The installation can take a while and it will save us a lot of time.

+#### 2. Node.js

+Download and install [Node.js](https://nodejs.org/en/download/). *Mac & Linux users can run node.js in the terminal, Windows users will have to run the Node.js Command Prompt app.*

 ### Workshop Breakdown:
 1. Workshop Requirements *(Android Studio/XCode/VS2015 + node.js + Cordova + p5js)*
 2. Review of p5js *(Let's make a ball bounce)*